kaste/imagepaste/README.md

 ```

 If nothing is set, the files are saved besides the open file.
 But do note,
-that ImagePaste will ask you to confirm or change the final filename.
+that ImagePaste will ask you to confirm or change the final filename and
+remembers the last used folder.
+Therefore, setting this globally should be
+unnecessary.
+That's at least the idea.

 ### CAVEAT

 The preview only supports Mardown files.
 Technically, it would work with any
 files but only for Markdown there are very simple selectors available (fed by
 its syntax) to find and grab the linked images.
-So, we would need these
+We would need some kind of
-"extractors" for rst or other file types to make this feature broadly useful.
+"extractors" for RST or other file types to make this feature broadly useful.